lfontanez/php-chatgpt/README.md

 ```
 3. Rename the `.env.example` file to `.env` and update the environment variables with your OpenAI API key and other desired configurations.

 4. Open the `chatgpt.php` file in your PHP IDE or text editor.
+Review it and make any necessary edits.

 5. Run the PHP script in the command line: